vackosar/vackosar.github.io/_posts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

 Certain terms are sometimes assigned by DiBello into other dimensions than as in above e.g. cost of goods sold is instead listed under the Capital dimension.
 For example, DiBello would probably place suppliers into the Demand, while I list them in Supply.
-There may be no suppliers, or they may be indistinguishable from customers in some cases.

 Dimension agnostic (cross-cutting) terms and agents are: CEO, technology, operations, human resources, management, security, software, R&D, execution, planning.
 These exist or take action in two or more dimensions.